 Using the Finder’s “Go” menu, select Go To Folder… then enter the following in the dialog box that pops up:

 Additional server settings are contained in a plist file.
 Also copy:

 Linux and NAS Devices

-See our companion article for details on where to find the Plex Media Server data directory.
+See our Where is the Plex Media Server data directory located? for details on where to find the Plex Media Server data directory.
 Make sure the

 preferences.xml file in the Plex Media Server folder is included.
 It contains the equivalent of the registry settings in Windows.